Resources – Playing

 Select games and applications are playable on the following sites:

-• The Software Library via Internet Archive (Apple II, DOS, Windows 3.1, and many others)
+- The Software Library via Internet Archive (Apple II, DOS, Windows 3.1, Macintosh, and many others)

 The application ScummVM can play a significant number of adventure games on a huge range of operating systems, including Windows, Mac OS X, Linux distros, iOS, Android, Samsung Smart TVs, and even the Sega Dreamcast.
 The program includes a number of extras, including expanded save support, language and audio options, and graphical enhancements.
 Check ScummVM’s compatibility to list to see what games it can run.

 To run Amiga games, you need both an Amiga emulator and a “kickstart ROM” that includes the basic Amiga software.
-Kickstart ROMs are not legally obtainable unless you extract one from your own Amiga computer.
-Once you have this ROM (legally or otherwise), emulators should be able to run most games.
 You can also choose to install Workbench, an Amiga file manager that makes it easier to navigate your games and applications.

 Another group is currently working on AROS, a free alternative to Amiga emulators that should run without any kickstart ROMs.
 AROS is continually a work-in-progress and will not be compatible with all Amiga software, but it’s worth a shot if you cannot obtain a kickstart ROM or don’t want to set up an emulator.